-The majority of muscle strain injuries will heal by themselves within 2 weeks.
+The majority of muscle strain injuries will heal by themselves within two to six weeks.
 Severe sprains and strains can take months to get back to normal.
 Occasionally, when there is a complete rupture of the muscle or tendon, further intervention is required.